-Things to know to prepare for your sport fishing charter
+Things to know to prepare for your kaua’i sport fishing charter

-Fish are not always concentrated in one area off Kauai.
-That’s why captain Scott recommends at least a 6-hour or a full day 8-hour charter off Kauai’s shores.
-This way, with high speed trolling, we cover more area in less time, which allows you to fish for all kinds of fish like Ahi/tuna, Marlin, Mahi Mahi, and Wahoo/Ono.
+Fishing is seasonal in Hawai’i and fish are not always concentrated in one area.
+We often must travel 20 plus miles off Kauai to find them.
+That’s why captain Scott recommends an 8-hour or a full day 12-hour charter off Kauai’s shores.
+With high speed trolling, we cover more area in less time, which allows you to fish for all kinds of fish like Ahi/tuna, Marlin, Mahi Mahi, and Wahoo/Ono.
 A longer trip gives us the time needed to try different fishing methods, fish different areas and normally produces better results.
 But with all fishing, we cannot guarantee how many or the size of fish you may catch.
 Half-day, 4-hour and ¾-day 6-hour charters are also available.

 Morning trips, Captain Scott will be your captain.
 So be assured, the person you booked with and discussed your fishing options with will be the same person who will be taking you fishing.